TrevorKvanvig/TaskWorkbench/README.md

 # TaskWorkbench
 TaskWorkbench is a complete MERN Stack application.

-Task Workbench is a support team task tracking software that streamlines the process of creating and managing tasks.
+Task Workbench is a team task tracking software that streamlines the process of creating and managing tasks.

 Developed a comprehensive Full Stack application, integrating a RESTful API for seamless data transmission, reception, and manipulation.